SohamVaidya12/CI-Buddy/README.md

 **7. Interactive UI Design (Streamlit)**
 The user interface is built using Streamlit, enabling rapid development of a responsive and interactive web application.

+### 🛠️ Technologies Used

+**1. Python**
+The core programming language used for implementing the chatbot logic, machine learning model, and overall application flow.

+**2. Streamlit**
+Used to build the interactive web-based user interface, including chatbot interaction, quiz module, and sidebar features.

+**3. Scikit-learn**
+Provides machine learning support, specifically the Naive Bayes algorithm for intent classification of user queries.

+**4. gTTS (Google Text-to-Speech)**
+Used to convert text responses into speech, enabling voice interaction across devices including mobile browsers.

+**5. Wikipedia API**
+Used to fetch real-time information for queries that are not present in the predefined knowledge base.

+**6. Regular Expressions (re module)**
+Used for text preprocessing and cleaning, such as removing emojis and improving voice output quality.

+**7. Standard Python Libraries**
+Includes modules like `string` and `random` for preprocessing and quiz functionality.